ahme-dev/htswap/README.md

 </div>
 ```

+### More

-### Locking
+#### Locking

-Existing elements can be opted out of swapping, using `data-htswap-locked`.
+Individual elements under `data-htswap` can be opted out of swapping, using `data-htswap-locked`.

 ```html
 <div data-htswap>
 	<a data-htswap-locked href="/content" target="anIframe">Iframe</a>
 </div>
 ```

+#### No Script

+It is recommended for the backend to check the `htswap-target` header, and only return partial content if it's present, otherwise return the full page to avoid users who have js disabled from seeing partial content as a page.

 ## ❓ Why?